Transfer Student Requirements

 Transferring from Other States

 If you're transferring from another state, your transfer credits will be evaluated on an individual, course-by-course basis.
-Refer to the UND Registrar's Office for Course Equivalencies (TES) and Transfer Program Agreements for more information on how your credits may transfer to UND.
+Refer to the UND Registrar's Office for Transfer Program Agreements or Course Equivalencies (TES) for more information on how your credits may transfer to UND.

 Refer to the transfer advisor contact list to find the best person from your major of interest to answer your advisement-related questions.